 Bugs are tracked in GNOME's bugzilla database.
-Before submitting a new bug, first check if the same bug has already been submitted by others.
-If you believe you have found a new bug, please file it.
+Before submitting a new bug, first search through the database if the same bug has already been submitted by others (the doxygen product will be preselected).
+If you believe you have found a new bug, please report it.